cartant/ts-action/README.md

 console.log(foo); // { type: "FOO", name: "alice" }
 ```

-The `base` method is similar to the `props` method, but with offers more control over property defaults, etc. as the base class is declared inline.
+The `base` method offers more control over property defaults, etc. as the base class is declared inline.

 <a name="union"></a>